rayorole/jeromecoin/README.md

 This github repository contains the official source code of the JEROMECOIN token.

-> Coded by Ray Orolé
+> Project by Alexander, Ray and Beautje

 ## How it's made